 Then we attempt to put a name on the feeling or feelings present.
 I take this opportunity to discuss how feelings carry information.
 By listening to their feelings, teens have a better opportunity to make choices on how they want to respond.

-By entering into a place of curiosity about (instead of simply reacting to) your feelings, you can search for solutions to any challenges you are facing.
-Mindfulness is something you can practice every day, in every moment.
+By entering into a place of curiosity about (instead of simply reacting to) their feelings, they can better explore solutions to any challenges they are facing.
+Mindfulness is something teens can practice every day, in every moment.

 For more information, please visit my website: